Chopped liver

 Chopped liver (געהאַקטע לעבער, gehakte leber) is a liver pâté popular in Ashkenazi Jewish cuisine.
 This dish is a common menu item in kosher Jewish delicatessens in Britain, Canada, South Africa, Argentina and the United States.
+Historically, Ashkenazi Jewish communities used goose livers to make this dish; over time, chicken livers became the most commonly used ingredient.

 Preparation and serving

 The dish is often made by sautéing or broiling liver and onions, adding hard-boiled eggs, salt and pepper, and grinding that mixture.
 The liver used is generally veal, beef, or chicken.

 The quintessential fat used is schmaltz, but different methods and materials exist, and the exact process and ingredients may vary from chef to chef.

 Chopped liver is often served on matzah, or with rye bread as sandwiches.